jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/jtb-announcement/2019/2020-1-22-afir-video-available.md

 ---
 layout: post
-title: "The video recording of <em>all-forgetting-is-retrieval</em> (2019) for ensemble and augmented conductor has been released."
+title: "The video recording of <em>all-forgetting-is-retrieval</em> (2019) for ensemble and augmented conductor has been released"
 date: 2020-1-22
 sortYear: 2020
 categories: news